Braidwood / Captains Flat, NSW

 Trail head at the Berlang Camp Ground

-This is a walk I have had on my ‘to do’ list for a couple of years and for one reason or another it’s taken me until just recently to get around to doing it.
+This is a walk I have had on my ‘to do’ list for a couple of years and for one reason or another it took me a while to get around to doing it.
 After taking a short break from hiking due to an injury, I decided this short walk fit the bill so on a cool mid Spring morning we headed off to Deua National Park.

 The first decision you need to make for this walk is deciding which of the two routes you will take to get to the trail head.
 Do you travel the shorter, but narrower road through Captains Flat or take the longer sealed road through Braidwood?
 The Braidwood option is the one we recommend as the road to the trail head is sealed with the exception of the last 700 metres into the trail head.
 The road via Captains Flat has a large section of winding dirt road and only ends up being 10 minutes faster.